 Washington Paid Family and Medical Leave

 Paid Family and Medical Leave is an insurance program funded through premiums paid by employers and employees which began January 1, 2019.
-Employees will be able to start applying for these benefits January 1, 2020.
-The total premium amount for 2019 is 0.4% shared by the employer (37%) and the employee (63%).
+Effective January 1, 2021, the total premium amount will remain unchanged at 0.4%, shared by the employer (37%) and the employee (63%) for employers with over 50 employees.
 An employer can choose to pay the employee portion of the premium.
 Employers with fewer than 50 employees are not required to pay the employer portion of the premium but are still required to collect and remit the employee portion.
-Premiums can be adjusted after 2020.
 For additional information you can visit the Washington Paid Family & Medical Leave website.

 Oregon Workers’ Benefit Fund

-The current 2.4 cents per hour worked assessment will be reduced in 2020 to 2.2 cents per hour worked.
+There is no change in 2021 for the 2.2 cents per hour worked for the Oregon Workers’ Benefit Fund.
 Employers must continue to pay at least half of the amount (1.1 cents) and deduct no more than 1.1 cents from employees' wages.
 Payments must continue to be made directly to the state with other state payroll taxes.
 Additional detailed information can be found on the Oregon.gov webpage.

 401(k) Limit Increase